IBM/istio101/workshop/exercise-7/README.md

 ## Steps

 > Version 2 of the guestbook application uses an external service (tone analyzer) which is not Istio-enabled.
-Current Istio release (0.8) has a [known limitation](https://istio.io/help/faq/security.html#istio-to-not-istio), where where an mTLS enabled service fails to communicate with a service without Istio.
-This limitation will be lifted in an upcoming release.
 > Thus, we will disable mTLS globally and enable it only for communication between internal cluster services in this lab.

 1. Ensure Citadel is running